 Gavin Wayte and Zoe Milton-Brown perform 12 Storeys High at Bridgewater Hall, 2010.
 Photograph by kind permission of Vicky Wragg.

 Lesley-Jane Rogers performs 12 Storeys High.
-Photograph by kind permission of Ian Tilton.
+Photograph by Ian Tilton.